sumnimab19/Third-Party-APIs-Work-Day-Scheduler/README.md

 ## Description

 The [Moment.js](https://momentjs.com/) library is used to work with date and time.
+Auto refresh feature has been added to the page will refresh every 5 minutes.
+That way, color on each timeblock for past-grey /present-red /future-green changes automatically after 5 minutes without requiring the user to refresh the page.
+Another worth mentioning feature is - The content of the each timeblock will be deleted every new day.
+So that, user will have new blank Day scheduler everyday.

 ## Use Cases

 AS AN employee with a busy schedule
-User WANTs to add important events to a daily planner SO THAT User can manage my time effectively
+User WANTs to add important events to a daily planner SO THAT User can manage his/her time effectively

 GIVEN User is using a daily planner to create a schedule WHEN User opens the planner